What service do you offer?

 Do you accept insurance?

-We are in-network with only one insurance plan – Aetna.
-If your insurance offers out-of-network coverage, you may seek reimbursement by submitting a claim.
-We provide a monthly statement which you can submit to the insurance company.
-They will reimburse you directly.
+We are not in-network with insurance plans.
+If your insurance offers out-of-network coverage, you can submit a claim for reimbursement.
+We provide a monthly statement which you can hand in to your insurance company who will reimburse you directly.

 What should I do next?

-The pre-group assessment and orientation meetings are scheduled about one month prior to the start of the next Level 1 group.
-We are happy to add you to a list if you’d like to be notified of the scheduling of these meetings.
+The pre-group assessment and orientation meetings are held about one month before the start of Level 1 group.
+If you’d like us to notify you of the schedule for these meetings, we are happy to add you to a list.